gitbls/sdm/Docs/Disk-Encryption.md

   * Reboots the system one last time
 * As the system reboots you'll once again be prompted for the rootfs passphrase
   * **NOTE:** Without the 30 tries!
-  * If using a USB Keyfile Disk you'll only be prompted if the USB Keyfile Disk cannot be found
+  * If using a USB Keyfile Disk insert the disk into the reader at any time
 * The system will now ask for the rootfs passphrase like this (or use the USB Keyfile Disk) every time the system boots

 **Do not lose or forget the rootfs passphrase.
 It is not possible to unlock the encrypted rootfs without a USB Keyfile Disk or rootfs passphrase**